Hecke combinatorics, K{\aa}hrstr{\"o}m's conditions and Kostant's problem: Introduction and description of results

 \subsection{Acknowledgments}

 This research is supported by Vergstiftelsen.
 The first author is also partially supported by the Swedish Research Council.
 Some of the results of this paper were presented at the conference ``Representation theory down under'' which was organized at the University of Sydney in June 2025.
-We thank the organizers for this opportunity and support.
+We thank the organizers for this opportunity and support. {{}{}We thank the referee for helpful comments.}